Syfy Insider Exclusive

 Next are partial eclipses.
 These happen when the orbits don’t line up quite right.
 Instead of blocking out the Sun completely, the Moon dips into the area of the Sun, creating a crescent, then dips out again.
 The last common type of eclipse is an annular solar eclipse, and it’s what you’ll see on October 14.

 We get annular eclipses because the Moon doesn’t orbit the Earth in a perfect circle.
 Instead, the orbit is ovular, with certain points being slightly farther away than others.
-During an annular eclipse, the Moon is at its farthest point from the Earth.
+During an annular eclipse, the Moon is at or near its farthest point from the Earth.
 As a result, it has a smaller apparent size in the sky and is too small to fully obscure the Sun when it passes in front of it.

 Instead, the Moon will look like a large drifting pupil moving across the eye of the Sun.
 Importantly, because the Moon never totally blocks the Sun, there is no totality and no safe time to look at the eclipse without protective eyewear.